 Dr. Low Dog has written and produced several books and DVDs on the topics of integrative medicine, herbal supplements and women’s health.
 Please visit the Books and DVDs page for more information on these items.
 Dr. Low Dog has also published numerous articles on integrative medicine and women’s health including integrative approaches to pre-menstrual syndrome, menopause and breast cancer and a literature review on the safety of black cohosh (Cimicifuga racemosa).

-Better Health Expo – Presentation handout
+Maine Dental Conference – Presentation handout

 Research & Informational Websites

 Office of Dietary Supplements (ODS), NIH The ODS supports research and disseminates research results in the area of dietary supplements.
 It produces The International Bibliographic Information on Dietary Supplements (IBIDS) database, which provides access to bibliographic citations and abstracts from published, international, and scientific literature on dietary supplements.
 Users can choose to search the Full IBIDS Database, a subset of Consumer Citations Only or Peer Reviewed Citations Only.
 Go to dietary-supplements.info.nih.gov and select “Health Information”.

 The National Center for Complementary and Alternative Medicine (NCCAM) NCCAM, as part of the NIH, maintains a free website that provides health information, research, clinical trials, training opportunities and information about complementary and alternative therapies.
 You can subscribe on-line for a free “CAM at the NIH” quarterly newsletter.